mwpastore/sinja/README.md

 `update`, etc. (the read-write action helpers).
 You can have as many roles as you'd like, e.g. a super-administrator role to restrict access to `destroy`.
 Users can be in one or more roles, and action helpers can be restricted to one or more roles for maximum flexibility.

+The scheme is 100% opt-in.
+If you prefer to use [Pundit][34] or some other gem to handle authorization, go nuts!

-There are three main components to the
+There are three main components to Sinja's built-in scheme:
-scheme:

 #### `default_roles` configurables